 \end{figure}

 This SSM is explicitly built as a null hypothesis.
-It represents an extreme case in which all of the specificative and proliferative behaviours of an RPC are totally independent of all other RPCs and events in its clonal lineage.
-The stated purpose of this model is ``to calibrate the data", serving ``as a benchmark"\cite{Gomes2011}, a purely hypothetical apparatus to produce sequences of causally unrelated lineage outcomes.
-Substantial deviations of the observed data from the fully independent events of the SSM may then be interpreted as causal dependencies between RPC outcome and their relative lineage relationships, as might be observed in a developmental ``program" or algorithmic process.
-Finding that, with some exceptions, observed proliferative and specificative outcomes generally fall within the plausible range of Gomes SSM output, Gomes et al. conclude that RPC lineage outcomes in late embryonic rat RPCs seem to be dominated by causally independent events, suggesting that causally isolated ``noisy" macromolecular processes may give rise to the unpredictable variability in the behaviour of these cells.
+It represents an extreme case in which all of the specification and proliferative behaviours of an RPC are totally independent of all other RPCs and events in its clonal lineage.
+The stated purpose of this model is “to calibrate the data", serving “as a benchmark"\cite{Gomes2011}, a purely hypothetical apparatus to produce sequences of causally unrelated lineage outcomes.
+Substantial deviations of the observed data from the fully independent events of the SSM may then be interpreted as causal dependencies between RPC outcome and their relative lineage relationships, as might be observed in a developmental “program" or algorithmic process.
+Finding that, with some exceptions, observed proliferative and specification outcomes generally fall within the plausible range of Gomes SSM output, Gomes et al. conclude that RPC lineage outcomes in late embryonic rat RPCs seem to be dominated by causally independent events, suggesting that causally isolated “noisy” macromolecular processes may give rise to the unpredictable variability in the behaviour of these cells.

-\subsection*{He SSM: Explaining variability in zebrafish neural retina lineage size}
+He SSM: Explaining variability in zebrafish neural retina lineage size

-The He SSM, shown in Fig \ref{HeSSM}, is deployed in a explanatory role rhetorically identical to the Gomes SSM.
-The extent to which model output ``captures.. aspects of the data" is taken to obviate the need for explicit ``causative hypothes[e]s".
-On this account, only residual error between model output and observations may be ascribed to non-stochastic processes like ``histogene[tic ordering] of cell types or a signature of early fate specification".
+The He SSM, shown in Fig? \ref{HeSSM}, is used in an explanatory role identical to the Gomes SSM.
+The extent to which model output “captures.. aspects of the data" is taken to obviate the need for explicit “causative hypothes[e]s".
+On this account, only residual error between model output and observations may be ascribed to non-stochastic processes like “histogene[tic ordering] of cell types or a signature of early fate specification".
 That is, if the model can be fit to observations, this is taken to exclude the presence of any cell-autonomous temporal program, asymmetric segregation of fate determinants, extracellular influences, and the like.

 % Place figure captions after the first paragraph in which they are cited.